CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 \textbf{Attacks Setting:}

-We evaluate CausAdv on the two sets against targeted and untargeted variants of the three prevalent attacks: Fast Gradient Sign Method (FGSM), Projected Gradient Descent (PGD), and Basic Iterative Method (BIM) with $l\infty$.
-In targeted attacks for ImageNet, we randomly designate a set of 50 target labels for every class, ensuring the target label is distinct from the 50 attacked classes.
-We test this set against the same attacks.
-The same methodology applies to CIFAR, where a unique target label is assigned for each sample from the 10 classes.
+We evaluate CausAdv on both ImageNet and CIFAR-10 against both targeted and untargeted variants of four widely used $l\infty$ bounded adversarial attacks: Fast Gradient Sign Method (FGSM)\cite{Goodfellow_FGSM}, Projected Gradient Descent (PGD)\cite{MandryPGD}, Basic Iterative Method (BIM)\cite{KurakinBIM}, C\&W \cite{Carlini_CW} and Square Attack \cite{ACFH2020square}.
+While the first four methods can be configured to be both targeted and untargeted, Square attack is originally a recent untargeted attack.
+For ImageNet targeted attacks, we randomly assign unique target labels, one for each of the 1k selected source classes, ensuring that no target label overlaps with its corresponding source class.
+A similar procedure is used for CIFAR-10, where each of the 10,000 samples is assigned a distinct target class (different from its true label), covering all 10 classes.

-For both sets we tried to perform attacks that truly change the truth label for every sample.
-So, we needed to determine a suitable perturbation budget $\epsilon$ that effectively triggers attacks while maintaining sample recognizability.
-For ImageNeta perturbation budget of $\epsilon = 8$ is chosen, as lower values like $\epsilon =4$ did not give efficient rate across all the attacks.
-With $\epsilon=8$, we achieved an attack success rate of 100\% for all targeted and untargeted attacks with ImageNet.
+To ensure the attacks truly change the model's prediction, we carefully select the perturbation budget $\epsilon$.
+For ImageNet, we found that $\epsilon = 4$ was insufficient to reliably induce misclassification across all attacks.
+Therefore, we use $\epsilon=8$, which achieved an acceptable attack success rate (ASR) for both targeted and untargeted variants across all attacks.
+While FGSM, PGD, BIM and Square attack share a similar configuration based on the perturbation budget $\epsilon$, C\&W differs in that it is an optimization-based attack and is therefore configured via the number of optimization iterations, which is set to 500.
+Under these settings, FGSM, PGD, and BIM achieve high ASR, whereas Square Attack and C\&W attain lower ASR.

-For CIFAR, since its images are more robust against adversarial attack compared to ImageNet images\cite{Ghorbani_Abid_Zou_2019}, we choose a larger perturbation budget $\epsilon = 24$ in order to reinforce the architecture not to predict the truth label.
-Nevertheless, we did not achieve 100\% attack success.
+For CIFAR-10, due to its higher resilience to adversarial perturbations compared to ImageNet \cite{Ghorbani_Abid_Zou_2019}, we set a larger perturbation budget of $\epsilon=24$ to achieve a meaningful attack rate.
+Despite this higher value, we did not really reach a high ASR, highlighting CIFAR's relative robustness under these settings.

-All the experiments have been implemented within the Keras framework.
-Regarding attacks on both ImageNet and CIFAR-10, we rely on the Adversarial Robustness Toolbox (ART) library \cite{ART}.
+All experiments are implemented using the Keras framework, and adversarial attacks are generated using the Adversarial Robustness Toolbox (ART) library \cite{ART}, which supports a wide range of attack algorithms and configurations.